kiteamismorethansport/Wdio_telnyx.com_dockerised/README.md

 bash
 npm install

+### To run tests locally build docker image from Dockerfile, and run it.

 ### To run tests on a github actions you need to create repository, and to push this project to your newly created repository.
 Github actions will start the flow, and the tests will be running.